RecFishing Forum event: Exploring the inclusion of marine

 potential concerns or obstacles to it.
 Representatives from the angling

-community will be in attendance to answer the questions Members of the European
+community were in the attendance to answer the questions Members of the European